-The first place to start is with your mother’s doctor.
+The first place to start is with your mother’s doctor to diagnosed Alzheimer’s Disease.
 He will be in the best position to assess your mother’s need for long-term care.
 This could be an immediate need or one that will develop over a period of time.
 If the doctor feels that she needs immediate long-term care then he will complete the necessary paperwork to have your mother’s condition reviewed by the Medicaid people in your state.

 Assuming that Medicaid agrees that your mother needs long-term care at this time, your next step is to sit down with an experienced Medicaid planning attorney.
 The Medicaid planning attorney will review your mother’s legal documents –particularly her durable power of attorney- to make sure that they comply with current law.
 Of course, if your mother is still married, then the attorney will review your Dad’s documents as well.
 If not, then he will prepare a new durable power of attorney for her (again, she must be competent at this stage to avoid a guardianship proceeding) and perhaps your Dad as well.